boschresearch/pylife/docs/signal_api.rst

 and register it by the same accessor `equistress`.

-The solution for that is :func:`register_method()` that lets you monkey patch a new method to any class deriving from :class:`~.pylife.core.signal.PylifeSignal`.
+The solution for that is :func:`register_method()` that lets you monkey patch a new method to any class deriving from :class:`~.pylife.PylifeSignal`.

 .. code-block:: python